 A CPAP — which stands for “continuous positive airway pressure” — machine forces air into the body via a face mask and is the most common treatment for OSA.

-However, because CPAPs are both cumbersome and expensive, many sleep apnea patients don’t use these devices.
+However, because CPAPs are both cumbersome and expensive, many sleep apnea patients don’t use these devices and are instead trying to find out how to cure sleep apnea naturally.

 Dr. David Kuhlmann, director of sleep medicine at Bothwell Regional Health Center in Sedalia, Missouri, and spokesperson for the American Academy of Sleep Medicine, tells WebMD, “In my patients, I’d say a quarter of them don’t get compliant on the machine and require other treatments,” primarily because they “just don’t want to wear a mask at night.”